THartmanOfTheRedwoods/Java-Lab-004/README.md

 **Questions to answer in the README.md via Markdown:**
 1. What happens if you invoke a value method and don’t do anything with the result; that is, if you don’t assign it to a variable or use it as part of a larger expression?
+**Nothing, once the method has run, the returned value will disappear and you might get a warning from the IDE that the returned value was never used.**
 2. What happens if you use a void method as part of an expression?
 For example, try `System.out.println("boo!") + 7;`.
+**You get an error "java: not a statement", because the void method has no value and so cannot be part of an operation.**
 ---

 ## Part 5: Stack Diagram and Program Output